 “As usual, no respect for your elders,” said Mark with fists clenched.

-“Three seconds and they’re at it again,” said Donna laughing.
+“Three seconds and they’re at it again,” said Donna, laughing.
 “Robin, you’ll have to make room in the kitchen storeroom and move the drinks in there, but it can wait until tomorrow.
 Mark, fetch Susan and the kids, and let’s have a quick glass of champagne to celebrate Robin’s arrival before the punters arrive back from the beach.
 Where did you park your car?”

 “I didn’t want to leave it too far away from the hotel, so squeezed in behind the Rolls.
 It’s jammed full of my expensive gear and a rather special surprise.”